2110521-SW-ARCH-2566-1/kafka-tutorial/README.md

 <br />

 # Building Python Flask to pull the live stream data from Apache Kafka
-The flask-python project was developed to publish and subscribe from Kafka topics by exposing services as REST-API.
+The flask-kafka project was developed to publish and subscribe from Kafka topics by exposing services as REST-API.
 There are several Python libraries to interact with Kafka, e.g., [confluent-kafka](https://docs.confluent.io/kafka-clients/python/current/overview.html), [kafka-python](https://kafka-python.readthedocs.io/en/master/), [aiokafka](https://aiokafka.readthedocs.io/en/stable/).
 In this project, we used confluent-kafka, which provides the producer, consumer, and admin operations with a high-performance Python client for Apache Kafka.

 ## Pre-requisites
 Building the docker-compose.yml file requires installing the [Docker engine](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/).